Michaelangel007/apple2_print_uint16/README.md

 # Thanks

 * qkumba for great optimization ideas as always
-* Gid for a gental nudge to have a zero-page version
+* Gids for a gentle nudge to have a zero-page version
 * Everyone on comp.sys.apple2